List of common misconceptions about the Middle Ages: How many angels can fit on the head of a pin?

 It is frequently asserted that medieval scholastic philosophers engaged in drawn out debates and discussions on how many angels could fit on the head of a pin or a needle.
 This story is used to highlight the inefficient and fruitless nature of medieval intellectual pursuits when they did happen.
 Nevertheless, the debates did not take place.
 According to the historian Peter Harrison, "That scholastic philosophers engaged in speculations about how many angels could dance on the head of a pin has long been exposed as a myth invented in the seventeenth century."
 Harrison identifies William Chillingworth's The Religion of Protestants (1638) and William Sclater's An exposition with notes upon the first Epistle to the Thessalonians (1619) as the original sources of this myth.
 According to Harrison, the myth of the 'needles point' may have arisen from a pun claiming that the medieval scholastics argued about 'needless points'.

-However, some medieval scholars themselves lamented the vast amount of time that had been used during the debate on the problem of universals.